 Canon, seeking to become a truly excellent company that is admired and respected around the world, launched the medium-to-long-term Excellent Global Corporation Plan in 1996 and has successfully completed the first four phases of this plan.
 In Phase V, we are implementing seven key strategies as we embrace the challenge of new growth through a grand strategic transformation.

-Review existing sales organizations and reinforce omni-channel marketing that integrates online and brick-and-mortar sales routes while strengthening and expanding solutions-driven businesses with the aim of solving issues faced by customers.
-Additionally, continue focusing energies on cultivating markets in emerging countries.
+Review existing sales organizations and reinforce omni-channel marketing that integrates online and conventional sales routes.
+Strengthen and expand customer-driven solutions businesses and focus energies on cultivating markets in emerging countries.

 Discard the strict notion of self-sufficiency and construct an R&D system that proactively leverages external technologies and knowledge, promoting joint and contract research with various partners such as domestic and foreign universities and research institutes.

-Promote the acquisition of promising businesses through active M&A and complete the Three Regional Headquarters management system, under which Japan, the U.S. and Europe will each roll out businesses globally.
+Promote the acquisition of promising businesses through M&A and complete the Three Regional Headquarters management system, under which Japan, the U.S. and Europe utilize each region’s strengths to establish comprehensive and efficient management.

-Build a global management system targeting the optimal use of human resources in operations worldwide.
-Examine personnel worldwide to identify candidates for senior management positions and develop the skills of these future leaders by rotating them through key positions in Japan and overseas
+Optimize use of human resources in operations worldwide.
+Evaluate personnel around the globe to identify candidates for senior management positions and develop the skills of these future leaders by rotating them through key positions in Japan and overseas.

 To strengthen its financial structure, Canon transformed its mindset to a focus on total optimization and profitability.
 The company introduced various business innovations, including the selection and consolidation of business areas, and reform activities in such areas as production and development.